 It is the most essential and most delicate of challenges.
 It's why art is at the center of so many movements.
 It's why a song written by a person on one side of the world resonates with someone else across oceans and continents.
 It's why art heals.
 It's why art deserves support.
 No matter how dangerous, no matter how controversial, it inspires people and it inspires dialogue.
 Each new conversation is a chance for empathy and compassion.

-I am extremely honored to be a tiny part of this historic movement - to be able to inspire and uplift so many people, and to add an image to the collective celebration of empathy triumphing over shortsightedness and greed.
+I am extremely honored to be considered a tiny part of this historic movement - to be able to inspire and uplift so many people, and to add an image to the collective celebration of empathy triumphing over shortsightedness and greed.
 Your messages and comments have shown me that this has been, by and large, a piece of art that spoke truth to a moment and brought strength and solidarity into our communities.
 As an artist, I could not dream of more.
 As an advocate, I could not be more grateful.

 As a white woman, I have some things to clarify.
 And I hope I can do so - to whoever's listening - now.